San Salvador: History

 Before the Spanish conquest, the Pipil people established their capital, Cuzcatlan, near the current location of San Salvador.
 Not much is known about Cuzcatlan, as it was abandoned by its inhabitants in an effort to avoid Spanish rule.
 Under the orders of conquistador Pedro de Alvarado, his associates Gonzalo de Alvarado and Diego de Holguín occupied the empty settlement and began to develop it.
 Diego de Holguín became the first mayor of San Salvador after the town was founded on 1 April 1525.
 The town changed location twice, in 1528 and 1545.
 Originally established in what is now the archeological site of Ciudad Vieja, north of the present-day city, it was moved to the Valle de Las Hamacas, so named for the intense seismic activity that characterizes it.
-The new site was chosen because it had more space and more fertile land, thanks to the Acelhuate river.
-The population of the city remained relatively small until the early 20th century.
+The new site was chosen because it had more space and more fertile land, thanks to the Acelhuate River.

+The city became the seat of the Intendancy of San Salvador in 1785, however the population remained relatively small until the early 20th century.
+The War of the Salvadoran Revolution led by José Matías Delgado, Manuel José Arce, and Juan Manuel Rodríguez took place in San Salvador, and in fact started at the Our Lady of Mercy parish church.
+During the Independence struggle, the city was the political and administrative epicenter of the newly formed, independent Salvadorean state.

 In January 1885, during the presidency of Rafael Zaldívar, a group of businessmen and the president's family contributed funds for building the Sara Zaldivar Asylum for Indigents and the Elderly.
-In 1902, the Hospital Rosales was built, named after its benefactor, Jose Rosales, a banker who gave his fortune to the hospital and to the orphanage.
+In 1902, Hospital Rosales was built, named after its benefactor, José Rosales Herrador, a former Salvadoran president who gave his fortune to the hospital and to the orphanage.
 The hospital's construction was begun by president Carlos Ezeta and finished during the presidency of Tomás Regalado.
 In 1905, president Pedro José Escalón initiated construction of the National Palace funded by coffee exportation taxes.
 The Monumento a los Próceres de 1811 (Monument to the Heroes of 1811), located in the Plaza Libertad, and the Teatro Nacional de El Salvador were built in 1911 during Manuel Enrique Araujo's presidency.